quangvo09/djadmin-pro/README.md

 Download extension
 ### [Download](https://github.com/quangvo09/djadmin-pro/releases)

-### For Chrome
+### For Chrome ("Load unpacked extension")
-- Open Extension page

-- Drag and drop extention file to Extension page
+1. Download and unpack the source code from the latest release or git-clone the master branch of this repository into a local folder
+2. Navigate to chrome://extensions
+3. Enable developer mode
+4. Click on "Load unpacked extension" and select folder

 - And Click `Continue`
 ![chrome install](./docs/img/chrome-install.png)